yongfook/zipsell/README.md

 Zipcommerce uses the [Figaro](https://github.com/laserlemon/figaro) gem to configure `ENV`.

-During the local setup above, a git-ignored config file is generated at `config/application.yml`.
+During local setup above, a git-ignored config file is generated at `config/application.yml`.

 Populate this with your production config for Amazon AWS, Stripe etc. You can have environment-specific values for local, test and production - read the Figaro docs for more detail.